Antonio Legarda Jr.

 Antonio Agapito "AA" Bautista Legarda Jr. (born December 8, 1968) is a Filipino politician.
 He currently serves as a member of the Philippine House of Representatives representing Antique's at-large congressional district.

 He is the younger brother of Senator and former Antique Congresswoman Loren Legarda.
+He is also the uncle of Batangas congressman Leandro Leviste.

 Early life

 Legarda was born in Manila to parents Antonio Cabrera Legarda and Maria Salome Basilia "Bessie" Gella Bautista.
 His maternal grandfather was Jose P. Bautista, editor-in-chief of the pre-Martial Law newspaper, The Manila Times, while his maternal grandmother was Carmen Gella Bautista of Pandan, Antique.
 Legarda's maternal great-grandfather, Ariston Rendon Gella, was a member of the Malolos Congress that crafted the Philippine Constitution of the First Philippine Republic.
 His great-granduncle Vicente Gella was governor of the province while his great-granduncle was mayor of Sibalom.
 A brother of his grandfather, Bartolome Gella, also served as governor of Antique.